-The Chapter 7 trustee is paid a small amount to review your petition.
+The Chapter 7 trustee is paid a small amount to review your petition about 70 dollars in 2020.
 He has to do his job and prove he properly reviewed your petition for accuracy.
-The Chapter 7 trustee can’t do that unless the petition is accurate and supported by documentation of your income, assets, expenses and debts.
+The Chapter 7 trustee can’t do that unless the petition is accurate and supported by documentation of your income, assets, expenses, and debts.
 If you make his job difficult he will simply not approve your petition until you satisfy him.
-This puts you through time and additional expense.
+This puts you through time, multiple hearings, and additional expense.

 The Chapter 7 trustee also makes a minor commission on a sliding scale for selling any property that is not exempt.
+This is very rare.
 You should explain and disclose all of your property to your attorney so he can exempt it and you can keep it.
 Any property that is not listed can be seized.
-The exemptions in Kentucky are large so you can normally keep all your property.
+The exemptions in Kentucky are large so you normally keep all your property.

 You should also tell your attorney if you have any judicial liens so they can be stripped while you are doing your case.
 Judicial liens are placed on a home when a creditor files a lawsuit and wins a judgment.
 If the case has to be reopened later to add debts, file the certificate for your second class of Debtor education, or to strip a lien, it will be more expensive than if you had done it on time.